 Under this section, assessees need to provide all details regarding any outstanding demand(s) as of the application date.
 In a tabular format, one will have to mention:

-Assessees will have to furnish details regarding their assets that do not form part of stock-in-trade of their business as of the application date.
+Assessees will have to furnish details regarding their assets that do not form part of the stock-in-trade of their business as of the application date.
 These assets can be land, building, securities, fixed deposits, machinery, plants and shares.
 In a tabular format, assessees need to provide:

 Probably the most vital part of this form is mentioning the transaction details for which one is submitting this form.
 Under this section, an assessee provides the following details regarding the transfer of assets or creation of charge: